timefrancesco/countryCode-swift/README.md

 # CountryCode
-a sample to build a nice country-code selector

 This project shows how to retrieve the international code number from the cellular network and display a picker which contains all the country and their international code number.